ShMcK/coderoad-redux-js/tutorial/10/index.md

 As we'll see, `dispatch` alone can allow us to create async or multiple actions.

-+ install "redux-thunk" as a dependency
++ install "redux-thunk" as a dependency.
+See the [docs](https://github.com/gaearon/redux-thunk).
 @test('10/01')
 @action(open('src/index.js'))
 @hint('Try this: `npm install --save redux-thunk`')